pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 The examples in this directory are intended to illustrate how exactly-once semantics can be achieved with Pravega.
-To make it clear to the reader, the entirety of the stream processor is defined in a single source file of under 500 lines.
+To make it clear to the reader, the entirety of the stream processor is defined within this package with minimal dependencies.
-In particular, these illustrative examples do not use Apache Flink.
+In particular, these illustrative examples do *not* use Apache Flink.

-As one reads and understands this example exactly-once processor, they should understand that enterprise-grade stream processing at scale requires a sophisticated stream processing system like Apache Flink.
-In addition to providing exactly-once processing, it also handles windowing, aggregations, event time processing, state management, and a lot more.
+In addition to exactly-once semantics, Apache Flink provides windowing, aggregations, event time processing, and stateful processing.

 These examples include: